weewx/weewx/docs_src/quickstarts/pip.md

     _Tested with FreeBSD 13.2 and 14.0_

-    _On BSD systems, it is easier to use the packaged py39-Pillow than it is to do a pip install of Pillow, since the latter requires many other development packages_
+    _On BSD systems, it is easier to use the packaged py39-Pillow than it is to do a pip install of Pillow into a virtual environment, since the latter requires many other development packages_

 === "macOS"